TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 :file:`Documentation\guides.xml`.
 Add more files as needed.

-You can keep a :file:`README.md` or :file:`README.rst` file with basic information and a link to the published manual.
+You can keep a :file:`README.md` or :file:`README.rst` file with basic information and a link to the published manual in the root folder of the extension.
 These files will be commonly displayed on GitHub and GitLab.

 .. code-block:: none